gigya/wordpress/readme.txt

 Gigya is the #1 social choice for websites, integrating online businesses with the top social networks and identity providers including Facebook, Twitter and LinkedIn, consolidating the most powerful social features in a single solution.
 Gigya offers a suite of User Management to connect with consumers, harness rich data, and make marketing relevant.
-Turn your visitors into loyal users by offering them a completely social on-site experience with Social Plugins such as Share, Comments and Gamification.
+Make your site social with a comprehensive suite of social plugins such as Share, Comments and Gamification that create an engaging experience for your users as well as loyalty.

 Through analytics, best practices, consulting and support, Gigya optimizes every implementation, delivering measurable social ROI.